SIGNS & SYMPTOMS

-Some Sjogren’s manifestations are detected by routine tests rather than by symptoms.
+Some Sjogren’s manifestations are detected by tests (signs) rather than by symptoms (what the patient experiences).
 A few examples include:

 Abnormalities of kidney function occur in up to 50 % of Sjogren's patients.
-This often occurs without any signs or symptoms.
-(10) Abnormal electrolytes, especially low blood potassium, may signal changes in kidney function.
+This often occurs without any signs or symptoms (10, 79).
+Abnormal electrolytes, especially low blood potassium, may signal changes in kidney function.
 The typical milder versions of kidney involvement usually don’t require treatment, but need to be monitored.
-Progressive kidney disease occurs in about 5 % of patients.
+Progressive kidney disease occurs in about 5% of patients.

 Hematological changes may include low white blood count, low platelet count or anemia.
 A rare but serious hematologic complication is autoimmune hemolytic anemia.

-These four features are just a few examples of the many systemic manifestations that can occur in Sjogren’s.
+These features are just a few examples of the many systemic manifestations that occur in Sjogren’s.

 Comorbidities will also be discussed.